Three themes to help maximize your wealth planning potential.

 Estate tax planning

-Take advantage of the higher estate, gift, and generation-skipping transfer tax (GST) exemption —which was nearly doubled under the new tax law.
+Take advantage of the current higher estate, gift, and generation-skipping transfer tax (GST) exemption.
 Increased exemption amounts— even if temporary—create an opportunity to utilize strategies to “lock in” the exemptions and minimize future transfer taxes, even if the higher exemptions expire at some later date.
 Such strategies may include taking advantage of lifetime gifting opportunities with the extra higher exemption amount and in some cases, it may involve revising an existing estate plan.

 Strategy: Lifetime gifting opportunities